Why Use This Service:

 Why is 3D printing expensive?

-- The major expense is machine time.
+- The major expense is labor (post processing).
 Printing one part at a time may be necessary for rapid prototyping, but is much more costly, and doesn't make much sense in a research setting.

-- This is easily offset by printing multiple parts of a similar height.
+- This is easily offset by printing multiple parts.
 The print area of our machine is very large, so we can put a huge number of small parts into one job, making them incredibly inexpensive.

 How do I make my project inexpensive?